U.S. court temporarily bars RIM from using BBX trademark

-Software company Basis International Ltd said a U.S. federal court in Albuquerque has granted a temporary restraining order against Research in Motion, barring the BlackBerry maker from using Basis' BBX trademark.
+Software company Basis International Ltd said a U.S. federal court in Albuquerque has granted a temporary restraining order against Research in Motion RIM.TO, barring the BlackBerry maker from using Basis' BBX trademark.

 The court decision bars RIM from using the BBX trademark at its Asian DevCon conference on December 7-8 in Singapore.